 Bryn Warnock, of South Coast Natural Resource Management, and Albany Bait and Tackle owner Jim Allen talked to attendees about the program and the close links that some farming practices may have on some of our favourite fisheries.

 Participants discussed actions that could be undertaken to protect and enhance water quality and aquatic habitat including:

-o Preventing stock access to waterways (reduces bank erosion and prevents direct nutrient addition via effluent in the water and on the banks)
+- Preventing livestock access to waterways (reduces bank erosion and prevents direct nutrient addition via effluent in the water and on the banks);

-o Ensuring snags are left in the river to provide habitat
+- Ensuring snags are left in the river to provide habitat; and,

-o Weed management to enhance natural regrowth of riparian vegetation
+- Weed management to enhance natural regrowth of riparian vegetation.

 The next stages of the program will involve a workshop run at a demonstration site with local landholders and farmers as well as looking for local fishers to help out with fish habitat restoration works.

-If you are interested in being involved in the program, please get in contact with Recfishwest Habitat Officer, Michael Tropiano
+If you are interested in being involved in the program, please contact Recfishwest Habitat Officer Michael Tropiano.